nrc-cnrc/EGSnrc/HEN_HOUSE/data/molecular_form_factors/README.md

 When using any of these data files please refer to the following paper:

 D. E. Peplow and K. Verghese, *Measured Molecular Coherent Scattering Form Factors of Animal Tissues, Plastics and Human Breast Tissue* [**Phys.
 Med.
 Biol.
-43,** No. 9, 2431-2452 (1998)] (http://dx.doi.org/10.1088/0031-9155/43/9/001)
+43,** 9, 2431-2452 (1998)] (http://dx.doi.org/10.1088/0031-9155/43/9/001)

 ### Description

-A reduced data set for 15 materials given with *x* in units of "per Angstrom", interpolated at the same *x* values that Hubbell and Øverbø used in their set of relativistic atomic coherent form factors.
+A reduced data set for 15 materials given with *x* in units of "per Angstrom", interpolated at the same *x* values that Hubbell and Ã˜verbÃ¸ used in their set of relativistic atomic coherent form factors.
 Range of *x* is from 0 to 10^10 per nm with 100 data points.
-Values in this table above *x* = 10 per nm are atomic form factors from Hubbell & Øverbø.
+Values in this table above *x* = 10 per nm are atomic form factors from Hubbell & Ã˜verbÃ¸.

 Although names are self-explanatory, here is a list of the materials included in this compilation: